k3yavi/project-euler/wisdom/text.md

 # Message to myself
 1. Be calm when someone condescend/bitch about you because you lose your shit and make the situation worse.
 2. Frequency doesn't match.
+3. RoadBlocks are part of the journey, cherish it.